 If you want to spend some time on this project, here are some ideas:

 - Help translating DAVx⁵ to your language (all you need is a free Transifex account).

 - Have a look at the forums and help other people.

 - Contribute to the DAVx⁵ manual by sending a merge request.

 - Implement some feature and send a pull request.
-Please tell us in the forums before you start so that we can coordinate everything (especially bigger changes).
+Please tell us before you start so that we can coordinate everything (especially bigger changes).